ABOUT MARIE WHEELER~

 I am interested in human-less rooms that stay empty.
 The tightly-made, smooth bed in a lot of my paintings is to evoke rest and repose, but not necessarily to give it.
 I am interested in the psychological effect of stillness and settling into desires and questions.
 Interior spaces are a metaphor for the interiors of my mind.
 Symbolism is also important to me since I think of the repeating bedposts in my paintings as alternately benevolent or malevolent figures.
 My pink bedroom and its various contents are expressive of my past affinity for girly and whimsical surroundings, something I am still very subject to now.
 As an adult, I have dealt with disillusionment, disappointment, and conflict.
 Still, I have a strong desire for wonder, awe, and mystery which remains out of reach.
 My room is a beautiful, preserved environment, and my thoughts play and brood inside there.

 I am interested in evoking feelings of longing and waiting, and the frenzy of conflicting thoughts.
 These rooms are for exploring and uncovering truths.
 But at the same time, I am transcending reality, expectation, physical space, and uncertainty.

-Navigating my website: I mainly worked with oil and acrylic for a few years, and if you would like to know more about my process and thoughts behind these earlier paintings, you can scroll to the bottom of the “Oil & Acrylic” page to choose from the list of titles.
+Navigating my website: Starting out, I mainly worked with oil and acrylic, and you can see these earlier works and my thought processes if you scroll to the bottom of the “Oil & Acrylic” page to choose from the list of titles.